jacobdcastro/styled-components-theme-tutorial/README.md

 With that said, here's a quick summary of what's going down.

-- Add a button that toggles theme.
+- Add a button that will toggle theme.
 - Create objects that hold the styles for both the light and dark themes.
-- Use the styled-components <ThemeProvider> component to send theme objects to all child components.
+- Use the styled-components `<ThemeProvider>` component to send theme objects to all child components.
 - Change CSS color properties based on recieved theme props to render different colors based on which theme is active.
-- Use React `useState()` hook to toggle theme via button click.
+- Use React's `useState()` hook to toggle theme via button click.

 ## Creating a button